-A year ago, after having my hours drastically reduced, as is typical during the slower summer months, I applied for a technical support position for a popular accounting suite.
+A year ago, after having my hours drastically reduced, typical during the Florida summer, I applied for a technical support position for a popular accounting suite.
 At first, there was hesitation, as it meant working in a call center.
 Not exactly a job that you go to school for, but neither is working at a gun store.
 Did well at the interview and was given a job that same day.

 Three months of training, from the basics of the application to how to take, document and use the tools during the call.
 Not much attention given to the in-depth, inner workings of anything more advanced than basic functions of conducting/recording transactions.
 “You’ll learn it as you go along,” said the training/leadership staff, “otherwise you can ask those around you.
 You have great resources on hand to help when you get stuck.”

 Such was not always the case.
 When official documentation ran dry or was non-existent, we turned to what most everyone uses: Dr. Google, with help from Sr. Bing and M. Yahoo.

 I wish I could have just hung up.

 There were days and calls where this was exactly what I wanted to do.
 Not enough accounting knowledge, too little documentation about a particular behavior or issue.
 Rude customers demanding the moon for nothing or expecting far more than I had been prepared to support.
 As much as I’d like to say this was not the norm, it happened far more than I’d like.

 Perhaps our expertise had been oversold, or maybe the customer had greater expectations than we were able to deliver.
 Long-termers would probably advise that I was not about the “call-center life” as though it were a badge of honor.
 Perhaps they are correct, as I never saw myself working in a call center in the first place.